sfc-gh-DShaw98/SageMaker-to-Snowflake-Batch-Inference-Lab/lab_instructions/phase1_setup.md

 -- Create database and warehouse
 CREATE DATABASE IF NOT EXISTS aicollege;

-CREATE OR REPLACE WAREHOUSE aicollege
+CREATE WAREHOUSE IF NOT EXISTS aicollege
   WITH WAREHOUSE_SIZE = 'XSMALL'
   AUTO_SUSPEND = 300;